Discovering Urban Functional Zones from Biased and Sparse Points of Interests and Sparse Human Activities: Introduction

 The development of the network infrastructures and cellphone hardwares led to massive amount of mobile data with geographical information.
 In order to leverage the knowledge of such huge mobile data, it is critical to develop a digital map and its functional zones.
 Functional zones not only help individuals to understand a complex city, but also suggest a scientific urban planning.
 Additionally, functional zones are also useful for business sites management and tourism pattern discoveries, since they reveal the intention of human activity trajectories.
 It also answers the key questions of where and why people go visiting.
 On the other hand, the urbanization and modern civilization recently occur at an unprecedented rate.
 Hence, the task of functional zones discovery becomes essential in order to understand the interactions between social characters and spatial locations.

-To address this problem, two main strategies \cite{yuan2015discovering,wang2018using,liu2015revealing} have recently been developed.
-One is to reveal and visualize the complex spatial interactions between different functional zones \cite{guo2009flow,yan2009visual}, where any spatial interaction is quantified on the basis of the trips associated with a location and a timestamp of origin/destination; Zhang et al. \cite{zhong2014detecting} defined a weighted network, where nodes are urban areas, edges are travel records and their weights are the number of trips.
+{To address this problem, two main strategies have recently been developed in the literature.} One is to reveal and visualize the complex spatial interactions between different functional zones \cite{guo2009flow,yan2009visual}, where any spatial interaction is quantified on the basis of the trips associated with a location and a timestamp of origin / destination.
+Zhang et al. \cite{zhong2014detecting} defined a weighted network, where nodes are urban areas, edges are travel records and their weights are the number of trips.
 They then detected the graph centralities and clustered graph community structures to obtain the hubs, centers and borders.
 In \cite{liu2015revealing,demsar2014edge}, the authors used community detection methods to identify the functional regions.
 Peng et al. \cite{peng2012collective} applied Non-negative Matrix Factorization (NMF) to estimate different patterns and clustered them into areas.
 However, the quantitative analysis of spatial interactions did not carry enough information to explore the functional zones.

-Another strategy is to introduce POIs to jointly combine them with the spatial interactions in order to discover functional zones \cite{gao2017extracting, yuan2015discovering, wang2018using, liu2015revealing,yuan2018discovering}; The authors in \cite{yuan2015discovering, gao2017extracting, yuan2018discovering} applied the Latent Dirichlet allocation (LDA) based topic model to POIs and human activity behaviors, such as, user check-in data and taxi trajectories.
-Han et al. \cite{han2015discovering} clustered the bus smart card data and identified different functional zones using POIs.
-Wang et al. \cite{wang2018using} used NMF method in \cite{boarnet2001influence} to identify functional regions based on POI data and taxi trajectory data.
+Another strategy is to introduce POIs to jointly combine them with the spatial interactions in order to discover functional zones \cite{gao2017extracting, yuan2015discovering, wang2018using, liu2015revealing,yuan2018discovering}.
+The authors in \cite{yuan2015discovering, gao2017extracting, yuan2018discovering} applied the Latent Dirichlet allocation (LDA) based topic model to POIs and human activity behaviors, such as, user check-in data and taxi trajectories. \cite{han2015discovering} clustered the bus smart card data and identified different functional zones using POIs. \cite{wang2018using} used NMF method in \cite{boarnet2001influence} to identify functional regions based on POI data and taxi trajectory data.
 They then quantitatively analyze the spatio-temporal information for annotation.